 If you have been harmed due to medical malpractice, Winkler Kurtz, LLP can help.
 Since 1987, our team of dedicated legal professionals has worked to help victims of all types of accidents, including medical negligence.
 Call us today at 631-928-8000 or contact us online to schedule an initial consultation with an experienced Long Island medical malpractice attorney.

 The joys of pregnancy often come with certain risks, particularly during childbirth.
 According to a report from the Agency for Healthcare Research and Quality, nearly 157,700 birth injuries to mothers and babies occurred during childbirth in 2006.
 For babies, this resulted in a rate of 1.7 injuries per 1,000 births for newborn males, and 1.6 injuries per 1,000 births for newborn females.

 The types of injuries that may occur to an infant during a birth are wide-ranging, and may include broken collarbones, infections, head injuries, or nerve damage.
 In addition, mothers may suffer obstetrical trauma during birth due to medical negligence that can result serious health conditions, complications, or even death.

 If you have experienced a birth injury, Winkler Kurtz, LLP can help.
-Our Long Island medical malpractice attorneys understand that caring for a child who has suffered a birth injury may be a serious financial hardship.
+Our medical malpractice lawyer near Suffolk and Nassau County understand that caring for a child who has suffered a birth injury may be a serious financial hardship.
 We will aggressively pursue your case to help you recover the compensation that you deserve for your losses.

 According to the Centers for Disease Control and Prevention (CDC), traumatic brain injuries (TBIs) are a frequent occurrence in the United States.
 In 2013, there were approximately 2.8 million TBI-related emergency room visits, hospitalizations, and deaths nationwide.